AlexandreGranjeon/pim-docs/cookbook/import_export/product-import-from-xml-file.rst

 .. note::

-        Please note that every new configuration file created in the ``Resources`` folder should be loaded in the symfony dependency injection for it to be taken into account.
+        Please note that every new configuration file created in the ``Resources/config`` folder should be loaded in the Symfony dependency injection for it to be taken into account.

-Plugin it altogether
+Plug it altogether
 --------------------

 Now that our XmlFileIterator class and service are defined, let's use them in our custom implementation of the ``XmlInvalidWriterInterface``.